 Village & Shopping:

 The Canyons is a Park City area resort and Park City is a shopping and shop viewing dream for those so inclined.
+The Park City art galleries, shops and stores are open late to catch those on an evening stroll.

 That said, there is "Canyon Mountain Sports", a snowboard shop and a ski repair and tuning shop at the Canyons Resort Village at the base to suit your alpine needs as well as lots of shops around Sundial Lodge.

-The Canyons Night Life:
+The Canyons at Park City Night Life:

+As a Park City area resort we really have to talk about night life in Park City.
 The town of Park City is close, its a walking friendly town (almost everything is on one street) and it has the best nightlife in Utah.

-Directions to The Canyons resort:
+Directions to The Canyons at Park City resort:

 One must first get to the Salt Lake City area which is a Delta Airlines hub with service nationwide and thus easily accessible by air.
+The Canyons ski area is located 35 minutes from Salt Lake City airport on your way to the town of Park City.

-From Salt Lake City:
+• From Salt Lake City:

 Directions:

-Take Interstate 80 East (merges with I-15) through Salt Lake City to exit 145 (Park City)
+• Take Interstate 80 East (merges with I-15) through Salt Lake City to exit 145 (Park City)

-Take SR-224 for two miles to Canyons Resort Drive and turn right into the resort
+• Take SR-224 for two miles to Canyons Resort Drive and turn right into the resort